waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### A. Confirmed ROM Hack Changes
 - **Type Matchups:** Psychic > Ghost/Poison, Ghost > Psychic, Bite (Normal) > Psychic, Normal !> Psychic.
 - **Type Immunities:** Psychic is immune to Electric.
 - **Status Ailments:** Rock/Ground-types are NOT immune to being poisoned by Poison-type moves.
+MUK appears to be immune to powder-based status moves (SLEEP POWDER, STUN SPORE).
+- **Evasion Mechanics:** PSYWAVE, a move that should never miss, can fail against a target with extreme evasion boosts (e.g., multiple MINIMIZE uses).

 ### B. Navigation & Traversal Rules
 - **Pikachu Movement:** A walkable object.
 Requires two button presses to move onto its tile if not already facing it.